+There’s another World Day in our midst, and it’s a doozy: Sunday 19 November is World Toilet Day.
+We’ve already aced our nice ways thanks to World Kindness Day, made a macaroni necklace on World Pasta Day, and patted many a furry friend on World Animal Day.
+So what are we doing for World Toilet Day (a day which is bringing the lack of sanitation around the world to the forefront)?
+We’re thinking about potty training!
 There’s always a small part of us that wants our babies to stay tiny for as long as possible; but there’s also part of us desperate not to have to buy a nappy ever again – or any other baby equipment for that matter!
-So if you think your toddler is ready to ditch the diapers and wave goodbye to the baby wipes, then you are going to need a) patience (in abundance), b) a mop and c) our potty training survival guide to help make this new phase of independence for your little one as easy as a-b-c!
+So if you think your toddler is ready to ditch the diapers and wave goodbye to the baby wipes, then you are going to need a) patience (in abundance), b) a mop and c) this potty training survival guide to help make this new phase of independence for your little one as easy as a-b-c (and maybe a pee)!
 We spoke to potty training guru Shona Sanosi from Blue House Nursery and International Preschool for her 10 tips on how to successfully potty train your child, and also got some great advice from the HoneyKids mums on how they managed to get their kids nappy-free…

 Shona Sanosi from Blue House gives us her 10 best tips for potty training:

 1. Look for the signs that your child is ready, for example vocalising when they have a dirty nappy, or having a dry nappy for longer periods during the day.
 Don’t be tempted to start too early.
 It is better to start when they are ready so it only takes a short period of time.

 2. Prepare your child by talking to them one or two weeks in advance about what will happen.
 Read books about potty training and watch older children who are already toilet trained.
 Siblings are great for this!